Machine Unlearning: A Comprehensive Survey: Lessons Learnt and Discussions

-\begin{enumerate} \item Federated unlearning cannot use the fast retraining methods because data is out of reach for the server.
-Therefore, federated unlearning can only be implemented using approximate unlearning methods.
-However, as we know, approximate unlearning is easy to cause catastrophic unlearning, and federated learning is more vulnerable to degradation, so how to control the catastrophic in federated unlearning will be more urgent than in centralized unlearning. \item Privacy in federated learning is more sensitive than in other situations because FL was designed to protect participants' privacy at the beginning.
-May unlearning bring other privacy demands in federated learning, such as secret or unnoticeable unlearning? \end{enumerate}
+\begin{enumerate} \item \textbf{Challenge:} Federated unlearning is hard to be implemented by using the fast retraining methods because data is out of reach for the server.
+Most federated unlearning methods are implemented by using approximate unlearning methods.
+However, as we know, approximate unlearning easily causes catastrophic unlearning, and federated learning is more vulnerable to degradation. \textbf{Potential Direction:} Controlling the catastrophic in federated unlearning will be more urgent than in centralized unlearning. \item \textbf{Challenge:} Existing federated unlearning methods require the activation of all users, including those without unlearning requests, to assist in the unlearning process.
+These approaches are impractical and inefficient, particularly when unlearning requests are frequent. \textbf{Potential Direction:} It is crucial to study how to balance the unlearning effectiveness and efficiency in federated unlearning. \end{enumerate}

 Besides exploring machine unlearning based on regularly structured data, researchers tried to implement unlearning in graph data.
 Exact unlearning may be suitable for centralized graph unlearning if graph data is sparse.
-However, the challenges of approximate unlearning may be more difficult than structured-data-based unlearning because, in graph unlearning, the relationship and influence between data samples are more complex than structured data \cite{chen2021graph, chien2022certified}.
+However, the challenges of approximate unlearning may be more difficult than structured-data-based unlearning because, in graph unlearning, the relationship and influence between data samples are more complex than structured data \cite{chen2022graph, chien2022certified}.
 In particular, graph data includes not only the node feature value but also the connecting edge information.
 Therefore, in graph unlearning, the estimation of the contribution of a node will be more difficult than in regular data unlearning.
 The original problems in regular data unlearning will be more challenging in graph unlearning.
-Besides these problems, graph unlearning also face unique problems that is related to edge structure information.
-In graph unlearning, how to unlearn some edges or a sub-graph is a big question.
+Besides these problems, graph unlearning also faces unique problems that are related to edge structure information.
+In graph unlearning, unlearning some edges or sub-graphs is a big question.